Princeadeola/Princeadeola/README.md

 - 💬 Ask me about **web and mobile development**

-- :zap: In my free time, I take classes in teaching web and mobile development.
+- :zap: As a tutor, I teach web and mobile ( Java & Kotlin ) development both private and schools

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Adeola-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/adesipe-lateef-adeola-3a5541197/)